The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 "She's seeing to the new arrivals," he grated, finally.

 The last thing she wanted was to be separated from him, but walking down a hallway that smelled like the blood of the wounded could do nothing good for his control or temperament.
-The handful of odd looks she got said that he'd been thoroughly brutal in dealing with her fellow medics and would have posed more problems had he been with her.
+The handful of odd looks she got said he'd been thoroughly brutal in dealing with her fellow medics and would have posed more problems had he been with her.
 They had no reason to appreciate him being in the hospital at all, she realized, even without his arrogant or vitriolic tendencies.
 His way of life went completely against everything they worked for.

 She met Tsunade between patients.
 True to form, the other didn't mince words.
 "Did he tell you anything?"